CyberCRI/RedWire/README.md

 - Action-action interactions
   - need to explicitely start/stop them?
 - Packaging
-  - How to package models along with actions?
+  - How to package models, function, and actions together?
     - Based on mixin or model-transformation?
   - How to use namespaces?
 - Need to "clean up" in a destroy block?